List of Manchester City F.C. managers: 2000–2016, the Thaksin era and the Abu Dhabi era – domestic success

+2016–present, Guardiola era

-On the same day that Pellegrini announced his planned departure, City announced that Pep Guardiola had agreed to succeed him as manager, with his tenure beginning on 1 July 2016.
-Despite a trophy-less first season in 2016–17, Guardiola would lead City to unprecedented success in the 2017–18 & 2018–19 seasons.
+On the same day that Pellegrini announced his planned departure, City confirmed that Pep Guardiola had agreed to succeed him as manager, with his tenure beginning on 1 July 2016.
+Despite a trophy-less first season in 2016–17, Guardiola would lead City to unprecedented success in the following six seasons.
 In 2017–18, City won the Premier League with 100 points, setting countless records along the way whilst also winning the 2017–18 EFL Cup.
-The following season, the club became the first in the history of English football to complete the Domestic Treble by winning the Premier League, the FA Cup & the League Cup.
-Having won the 2018 FA Community Shield at the start of the season, City became the first team to win all four major English domestic honours in one season and to hold all four simultaneously.
-Guardiola has therefore become City's most successful manager in the club's history: winning 10 major English league and cup titles to date; and maintaining a win % in excess of 70%, at least 10% higher than any proceeding manager.
-On the European stage, Guardiola has taken City to a Champions League final, where they lost to Chelsea, for the first time in 2021, after three consecutive quarter-final exits (2018, 2019, 2020) and the round of 16 elimination in 2017.
+The following season, the club became the first in the history of English football to complete the domestic treble by winning the Premier League, FA Cup & League Cup.
+Having won the Community Shield at the start of the season, City became the first team to clinch all four major English domestic honours in one season and to hold all four simultaneously.

+In 2022–23, City became only the fifth club to win three successive top-flight titles in England, following Huddersfield Town (1924–26), Arsenal (1933–35), Liverpool (1982–84) and Manchester United, who did it twice under Sir Alex Ferguson (1999-2001 and 2007–09).
+It was also the third occasion Guardiola had managed to win three league titles in a row, having done so in La Liga with Barcelona from 2009 to 2011 and in the Bundesliga from 2014 to 2016 with Bayern Munich.

+On the European stage, Guardiola's first few seasons ended in disappointment with three consecutive quarter-final exits in (2018, 2019, 2020) and the round of 16 elimination in 2017.
+He then took City to a first Champions League final in 2021, but lost to Chelsea.
+In 2022, City were dramatically eliminated in the semi-final by Real Madrid, conceding two late goals to lose a 5–3 advantage.
+Perseverance finally paid off in 2023, as City won their first Champions League title, convincingly beating Real Madrid in the semi-final 5–1 on aggregate and defeating Inter Milan in the final to become only the second English team to complete the continental treble.

+Guardiola has become Manchester City's most successful manager in club history, having won 18 major English, continental and worldwide titles to date.
+He has won more than 300 games and maintains a win percentage in excess of 70%, at least 10% higher than any proceeding manager.